 For a more in-depth look at the differences, please visit our Scholarly Journals guide.

 Databases with green or partially green icons offer some level of free, full-text articles.
 In most cases, you must be affliated with ASU to view the article or on the ASU campus.
 Some database offer a "pay-per-view" service where you can buy an article not available for free and have immediate access.
 If you do not need immediate access to the article, you may also request it through Interlibrary Loan for free.
 Articles requested through Interlibrary Loan can take 2-5 business days to come in, depending on the lending library.
-You can also digital scans from our physical collection through Document Delivery.
+You can also digital scans from our physical collection through Digital Delivery.

 To view the full list of Allied Health and related databases, click here.